 We are in the middle of an energy crisis.
-IntelliParticle has invented a patented solution for low energy heating elements delivering up to 50% reduction in costs.
+IntelliParticle has invented a patented solution for low energy heating elements.

 Our patented product is very energy efficient and simple to apply.
 IntelliParticle products can be solar powered/240volts/D.C.